30th March to 5 April 2020

 Sunday 5th April – 4934 deaths

 Another beautiful sunny day.
 This has to be the sunniest start to British Summer Time ever.
-In fact since schools closed on 20th March, it’s been wall-to-wall sunshine, in London at least.
+In fact, since schools closed on 20th March, it’s been wall-to-wall sunshine, in London at least.
 I’ve wondered if that’s Mother Nature’s way of sending us a message about the environment.
 Alternatively, l guess we could put it down to “Sod’s Law” – we are stuck inside when the skies are blue and cloudless.

 Isn’t it ironic, don’t you think?

-My kids have gone into full lockdown mode – neither of them have left the house all week.
+My kids have gone into full lockdown mode – neither of them has left the house all week.
 One used the trampoline for the first time in months yesterday, but other than that they are pasty in their bedrooms.
 The idea of a walk with mum and dad is strangely not appealing to teenagers.
 I can’t imagine why not ?.

 Don’t forget to watch the Queen at 8pm.
 I really hope this awful virus doesn’t get her or Philip.
 Been watching the third series of The Crown – very enjoyable and quite educational too.